What firewall ports should I open to use NetBird?

 Why and what are the anonymous usage metrics?

-Why we added metrics collection?
+Why did we add metrics collection?

-If the metric collection infringes any internal regulation or policy, it can be disabled by setting the flag --disable-anonymous-metrics=true to the management service startup command.
+If the metric collection infringes any internal regulation or policy, it can be disabled by setting the flag --disable-anonymous-metrics=true to the management service startup command. the default interval is 12 hours, but it can be adjusted with the environment variable NETBIRD_METRICS_INTERVAL_IN_SECONDS.

 What are the metrics being collected?